2023 NEDC Overview

 Competition Overview

 For this project, student teams will identify an individual or group who experiences some type of inequity (i.e., a user).
 Teams will employ human-centered design practices to engineer a solution.
 Teams must use a coding component as the main component of their design.
-Teams must use a community centered issue for their project.
+Teams must use the United Nations Sustainable Development Goals (UN-SDGs) in a community-centered capacity for their project.
+UN-SDG provides a broad view of global efforts to promote equity.
+Aligning to a goal will guide students in narrowing their focus to help their community.
+Team should achieve this by selecting a SDG Goal and identifying the SDG Target (i.e., 1.1, 1.2) the project is meant to address.

 Each competing team must consist of 2-4 students who are active members of a MESA program affiliated with the MESA USA national organization.
 Solutions and recommendation(s) for next steps will be presented at the MESA USA National Engineering Design Competition.
 The first place middle and high school teams from State events will participate in the national competition.
 This National Competition event will occur in June 2023 in New Mexico.